HomeTools & UtilitiesPlay Store

 Setting the Play Store up to surface new apps

 The Play Store is already on your phone, so there is nothing to install, but a couple of minutes of setup makes a real difference to what it shows you.
-Open Play, tap your profile picture in the top right, then Settings, then General.
-Turn on auto update over Wi Fi so the gems you find stay current without eating mobile data, and make sure Play Protect is enabled under the Play Protect screen so every download gets a safety scan before it lands.
+Open Play, tap your profile picture in the top right, then Settings, then Network preferences.
+Set auto update apps to over Wi Fi only, so the gems you find stay current without eating into your mobile data.
+Then back out to your profile menu and open Play Protect.
+Make sure scanning is turned on there, because every app you download gets checked against Google's database before it installs, and that single switch removes a lot of the risk that comes with trying unfamiliar software.

 Where the real gems hide

 Search is the obvious tool, but the Play Store rewards specific searches over broad ones.
-Typing notes gets you a wall of giants.
-Typing markdown notes offline, or plain text journal, surfaces the tiny well made apps that never rank for the generic term.
-We keep a running list of oddly specific phrases for exactly this reason, and it pays off almost every time.
+Type notes and you get a wall of giants you already know.
+Type markdown notes offline, or plain text journal no account, and the tiny well made apps that never rank for the generic term finally show their faces.
+We keep a running note of oddly specific phrases for exactly this reason, things like clipboard manager no ads or unit converter dark mode, and it pays off almost every time.
+The more precise the phrase, the smaller and more focused the developer who tends to rank for it.

 Apps we found this way and kept

-To keep this grounded, here are a few of the lesser known apps we turned up by digging rather than scrolling the charts.
+To keep this grounded, here are a few of the kinds of lesser known apps we turned up by digging rather than scrolling the charts.
 None of these are the household names, and that is the point.
+We are deliberately describing categories rather than fixing single titles, because small apps change names, change owners, and sometimes vanish, and we would rather point you at a method that keeps working than a list that goes stale.

 How we vet a new app before installing